Marselisborg Yacht Harbour: History

 The background for the yacht harbor was the expansion of the Port of Aarhus in 1981–83.
 The construction of the new port facilities required storing a large amount of dirt which created a lagoon by Tangkrogen.
-Boat owners who was waiting for a spot at one of the marinas in Arhus, or who couldn't afford one, started storing their boats and ships in the lagoon.
-Eventually space became sparse and construction had reached a point where the lagoon would have to abandoned.
+Boat owners who were waiting for a spot at one of the marinas in Arhus, or who couldn't afford one, started storing their boats and ships in the lagoon.
+Eventually, space became sparse and construction had reached a point where the lagoon would have to be abandoned.
 Seeking the establishment of a real harbor, local sailors formed the organization Marselisborg Havneforening on 26 May 1982.
 The initial board consisted of 4 members elected by members of the organization with a fifth being appointed by Aarhus Municipality.

 The new organization contacted the city council and started negotiations.
 On 24 Nov 1982 the Aarhus city council voted to stop filling in the lagoon and establish a committee to establish a new yacht harbor.
 AFter lengthy discussions with al involved parties, on 30 April 1984 Marselisborg Havneforening presented their final proposal to the city council. the harbor was to be financed partly by selling spots at the berths.
 On 19 June 1985 the city council sent the proposal to the final public hearing and on 20 November 1985 a construction company began removing construction debris and excess earth.
 Almost 6 years later in June 1991, Marselisborg Yacht Harbour was inaugurated.